seeb1337/crosshair-y-movable/README.md

 Crosshair Y is a free and open-source alternative to Crosshair X, designed to provide customizable crosshair overlays for your games.
 Whether you're aiming for precision or style, Crosshair Y offers a variety of built-in crosshairs and supports custom crosshair images to enhance your gaming experience.

+- **MOVABLE CROSSHAIR** - This is a fork, with an option to move the crosshair position along the display.

 ## Table of Contents

 - [Features](#features)